 Visiting Celje Castle

 Today, the Celje Castle has been renovated and the castle and grounds are open to be explored by visitors.
 Frederick’s Tower can be climbed for 360˚ views of the surrounding land.
-The ‘Tower above Pelikan’s Trail,’ built in the 16th century, is also open to guests and has interesting displays.
-In the oldest part of the castle, we found a medieval playground (of sorts) and fantastic views down to the city of Celje.
+The Tower above Pelikan’s Trail, built in the 16th century, is also open to guests and has interesting displays.
+The oldest part of the castle hosts a medieval playground (of sorts) and fantastic views down to the city of Celje.

-The City of Celje
+Quick History of Celje

 The area of Celje has been inhabited since 300 B.C.; first by the Celts, then by the Romans.
 It was during the Middle Ages and the reign of the Counts of Celje, however, that Celje was developed as an economic center.
 In 1846, the railway was constructed, connecting Celje to Vienna and Trieste – and, thus, the rest of Europe.
 As it is today, the city of Celje is a combination of preserved past and an urbanized center.